Save Design - Getting Started Guide

 }

-// Further version upgrades if necessary
+// Further version change handling

 if (version == 1)